Hans Otto Roth: Personal life

 Roth married Paula Copony in 1918.
 His father-in-law, Deputy Traugott Copony, held a seat in the Hungarian Parliament, and was close to the Romanian government.
-Together, Roth and Paula had a daughter, physicist Marie Luise Roth-Höppner, who was born in 1930 and now lives in Sibiu.
+Together, Roth and Paula had a daughter, physicist Marie Luise Roth-Höppner, who was born in 1930 and made her residence in Sibiu.
 They also had one son, Herbert Hoth, who like Maria Luise was sent to multiple correctional prisons starting in 1958 for possessing a letter written be detainee Fritz Theil.
-Herbert, who died in 1982, had one son who was born in 1953 named Florian and who later became a Doctor of Philosophy.

 Legacy

-In 2010 a commemorative plaque was unveiled at his birthplace at Strada Tache Ionescu.
+In 2010, a commemorative plaque was unveiled at Roth's birthplace at Strada Tache Ionescu.
 In 2022, a film was shown in Sibiu about the life and work of Roth.
 He was also included in a special exhibition at the History Museum in Sighişoara on the law and constitutional practices of the Transylvanian Saxons, which the Department for Interethnic Relations presented in 2024.
 Thomas Frühmesser also wrote a doctorate on him in 2011.